googleinterns/Ripple/README.md

 Why Ripple?
-    - Small businesses have taken a large financial hit due to COVID-19
+    - Small businesses have experienced significant financial strain due to COVID-19.
     - Many small businesses lack a strong online presence and struggle to maintain connections with customers
     - Customers are unsure whether it is safe to order from a restaurant
     - Traditional business-finding sites like Yelp are impersonal and too broad